element-hq/synapse/docs/usage/configuration/config_documentation.md

 3. Copy over the necessary tables and sequences from one database to the other.
 Tables relating to database migrations, schemas, schema versions and background updates should **not** be copied.

-   As an example, say that you’d like to split out the "state" data store from an existing database which currently contains all data stores.
+   As an example, say that you'd like to split out the "state" data store from an existing database which currently contains all data stores.

    Simply copy the tables and sequences defined above for the "state" datastore from the existing database to the secondary database.
 As noted above, additional tables will be created in the secondary database when Synapse is started.